tatpongkatanyukul/Learn/QuantumMech.md

 # Quantum Mechanics for Everyone
-a 4-week online course by Georgetown University 2019
+a 4-week online course by J. K. Freericks Georgetown University 2019

 ## Introduction to the Quantum World